JozeMarkic/AzDocsDL/README.md

 ![Screenshot](Docs/Images/WindowsVMDocPDFDL2MP.jpg)

-You can download documentation separately using download links.
+You can download Azure PDF document separately using a download link ('Download PDF').
 But sometimes there is a need to download ALL Azure documents to mantain it for offline reference.
 I found a nice one-liner from Michael Crump - [Azure Tips and Tricks Part 128 - Download all Azure Documentation for offline viewing](https://www.michaelcrump.net/azure-tips-and-tricks128/)) - but Windows Subsystem for Linux (WSL) is required to run it on Windows.
 Kudos to Michael for providing URIs required for download.